What is the difference between a USB host and a USB client?

 Think of it as your computer and your mouse.
-The computer is the host connecting the mouse (USB device) as a client or peripheral.
+The computer is the host connecting the mouse as a client or peripheral.
 The computer works without a mouse and the mouse is an instrument for your computer.
 At the same time, the mouse is pretty useless without its host.

 That's the primary difference.

-In many cases, USB devices are also bus powered.
+In many cases, USB clients are also bus powered.
 This means they need the host to provide power via the USB connection cable to be able to operate.
 That is why USB MIDI controllers "seem" almost useless without a computer.....

 Why do you need a MIDI USB host?

-As mentioned, most MIDI devices only function as a USB device.
+As mentioned, most MIDI devices only function as a USB client device.
 This means they must always be connected to a host.

 In other words, you cannot connect your USB MIDI keyboard to play your synthesizer directly.
 To make that happen you need a computer to act as the USB host and MIDI router.

-In many cases you can already see if your MIDI device is a USB device.
-For instance if your MIDI device has a square USB-B port (like your printer), it is a USB device.
+In many cases you can already see if your MIDI device is a USB client device.
+For instance if your MIDI device has a square USB-B port (like your printer), it is a USB client device.
 If your MIDI instrument has a flat USB-A port (like your computer), it can act as a USB host.

 A MIDI USB host can be purchased separately.
 It is a piece of equipment that allows you to convert USB to standard MIDI without computer.
 In this way you can control various MIDI instruments from your USB MIDI device via the MIDI USB host box.